Study smarter with Fiveable

 Which two dialects show the strongest evidence of Scandinavian language contact, and what specific features demonstrate this influence?

-Why did the East Midland dialect become the basis for Standard English rather than the Southern dialect, given that London is technically in the South?
+Why did the East Midland dialect become the basis for Standard English rather than the Southern dialect, given that London sits near the boundary of both?

 Compare and contrast the West Midland and Kentish dialects in terms of their preservation of Old English features and their relationship to literary prestige.

-If an FRQ asked you to explain how Chaucer's Canterbury Tales reflects medieval attitudes toward dialect variation, which specific examples would you use?
+If you were asked to explain how Chaucer's Canterbury Tales reflects medieval attitudes toward dialect variation, which specific examples would you use?

 What does the Northern dialect's retention of Scandinavian loanwords reveal about the relationship between political history and linguistic change in medieval England?